Hiroshi1978/lbhandler/README.md

      ------------------------

-### Register Your web servers with the load balancer.
+### Let's register your web servers with the load balancer.

 It's very simple.